ManwaOkal/MyWeb/design-plan/design-journey.md

 - Home
 - Success stories
-- Support us
+- Join Us
 > Explain why the names of these pages make sense for your site's audience.

-For home, the user will automatically know that that's where the introduction to what the website is all about and the best place to start their navigation on the website.
+For Home, the user will automatically know that that's where the introduction to what the website is all about and the best place to start their navigation on the website.
 Once they have an idea of what the site is about, the Success stories page will make sense since they will want to know what the impact of what we do.
-Lastly the support us page name will make sense since the page's content is geared towards accepting donations.
+Lastly the 'Join Us' page name will make sense since the page's content is geared towards accepting donations.

 ## Visual Themes (Milestone 3)